ClemPalf/Deep-RL-agents/Improved DQN/README.md

 ## Content
 Model.py and dqn_agent.py respectively contain the neural architecture and the DQN agent.

-Within Navigation.ipynd, you can train and test your agent within the previously described environment.
+With Navigation.ipynd, you can train and test the agent within the previously described environment.